googleapis/cloud-trace-nodejs/README.md

 #### Trace Spans

-These functions provide the capability to create trace spans, add labels to them, and close them. `transaction` and `childSpan` are instances of `Transaction` and `ChildSpan`, respectively.
+These functions provide the capability to create trace spans, add labels to them, and close them.

 * `TraceApi#api.runInRootSpan(options, fn)`
   * `options`: [`TraceOptions`](#trace-span-options)
   * `fn`: `function(?Span): any`
-  * Returns `any`
+  * Returns `any` (return value of `fn`)
-  * Attempts to create a root span, run the given callback, and pass it a `Span` object if the root span was successfuly created.
+  * Attempts to create a root span and runs the given callback, passing it a `Span` object if the root span was successfuly created.
 Otherwise, the given function is run with `null` as an argument.
 This may be for one of two reasons:
     * The trace policy, as specified by the user-given configuration, disallows a root span from being created under the current circumstances.
-    * The trace agent is disabled, either because it wasn't started at all, started in disabled mode, or started in an environment where the GCP project ID could not be obtained.
+    * The trace agent is disabled, either because it wasn't started at all, started in disabled mode, or encountered an initialization error.
 * `TraceApi#createChildSpan(options)`
   * `options`: [`TraceOptions`](#trace-span-options)
   * Returns `?Span`